pocketcalculator/spotify-data-retrieval/README.md

 # Spotify Data Retrieval

 This project provides a set of Node.js scripts to interact with the Spotify API.
 The scripts allow you to retrieve your liked songs, playlists, and tracks within a playlist.
 The data can be displayed in the browser or saved to JSON files for further analysis.
-Note this tool does NOT retrieval actual audio files, just your playlist data.
+Note this tool does NOT retrieve actual audio files, just playlist data.

 ## Why It's Useful